NoroffFEU/development-platforms/src/content/docs/travis-ci/travis-ci-case-study.md

 | Heroku, GitHub Pages, and AWS S3 | Windows, Linux, macOS and miscellaneous Unix-like OS' | AWS, Google Cloud, and Azure, Slack, GitHub, and Jira |

 ---

+In short, the different profiled platforms comparable to TravisCI has the following strenghts that separates them:

+- **Travis CI** is a good option for those getting started with CI/CD, especially for open-source projects on GitHub.
+- **Jenkins** is ideal for complex setups and customization but requires more configuration effort.
+- **CircleCI** offers a balance between ease of use and flexibility, with good cloud support and third-party integrations.

 ## Getting Started with Travis CI using GitHub